braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/integration.md

 ## Refreshing Content Cards

 {% alert tip %}
 To dynamically show up-to-date Content Cards without manually refreshing, select **At first impression** during card creation.
-These cards will be refreshed once they are available.
+These cards will be refreshed after they are available.
 {% endalert %}

 You can manually request Braze to refresh the user's Content Cards using the `requestRefresh` method on the `Braze` instance: